Using Multiple AI Agents: A Pioneer's Perspective

 We need to shift our mindset to harness the power of LLMs truly.
 These tools are not meant to replace human intelligence but to augment it.
 Effectively prompting an LLM requires clearly articulating your context and objectives - a skill that is developed through hands-on experience and experimentation.
 At Dust, we aim to facilitate this learning process at scale, making LLMs accessible and intuitive for every employee.
 We believe the transformative potential of LLMs lies in the underlying technology and the human capacity to wield it.

 With Dust, each person can summon a unique combination of AI capabilities that unlock their potential.
-The future belongs to empowered employees equipped with a collection of specialized AI assistants and, very soon, agents that evolve with the state of the art.
+The future belongs to empowered employees equipped with a collection of specialized AI agents and, very soon, agents that evolve with the state of the art.